-- 115 (loss/retention) in apatite and zircon forms the basis for AHe and ZHe thermochronometers, which are broadly applied by the Earth Sciences research community to determine temperature-time (T-t) points or paths for analysed rock samples.
-He mobility occurs both via alpha ejection (the implantation of He produced during U and Th decay into neighbouring grains due to the long stopping distance of the alpha particle), which is a function of the grain size and geometry (Meesters and Dunai, 2002a), and via - 120 thermally-controlled volume diffusion, which is also sensitive to grain size and geometry (e.g., Reiners and Farley, 2001).
+duced during U and Th decay into neighboring grains due to the long stopping distance of the alpha particle), which is a function of the grain size and geometry (Meesters and Dunai, 2002a), and via thermally controlled volume diffusion, which is also sensitive to grain size and geometry (e.g., Reiners and Farley, 2001).
 Consequently, grain size and geometry are critical parameters in modeling thermal histories based on He dating.
-These are typically quantified using the grain equivalent spherical radius (ESR), based on the observation that isothermal outgassing of apatite well fits a spherical diffusion model, and that the spherical diffusion model reproduces diffusion results for more accurate geometries - 125 such as the finite cylinder (Wolf et al., 1996; Meesters and Dunai, 2002b).
-However, He diffusion behaviour in both apatite and zircon is also dependent on the progressive accumulation of internal crystal damage caused by alpha decay.
-Crystal damage occurs at a rate determined by the eU concentration in a crystal, and is thought to anneal in a similar way, and under somewhat similar thermal conditions to those needed for annealing of fission tracks (Flowers et al., 2009; Guenthner et

-- 130 al., 2013; Guenthner, 2021).
-Consequently, both the pre-He retention thermal history and the chemistry of dated crystals (which together determine how much crystal damage has accumulated) are essential inputs for modelling He diffusional behaviour and determining grain specific AHe and ZHe closure temperatures.
-He diffusivity in apatite has been found to generally decrease with greater accumulated alpha damage, such that more damaged grains are more retentive and have higher AHe closure - 135 temperatures (Shuster 2006; Shuster et al., 2009).
-Zircon commonly incorporates significantly more U (and hence eU) into its structure compared to apatite, with eU concentrations of 100-1000 ppm being typical and eU >4000 ppm being not uncommon (compared to more typical eU concentrations of 1-100 ppm in apatite).
+These are typically quantified using the grain-equivalent spherical radius (ESR) based on the observation that isothermal outgassing of apatite well fits a spherical diffusion model and that the spherical diffusion model reproduces diffusion results for more accurate geometries, such as the finite cylinder (Wolf et al., 1996; Meesters and Dunai, 2002b).
+However, He diffusion behavior in both apatite and zircon is also dependent on the progressive accumulation of internal crystal damage caused by alpha decay.
+Crystal damage occurs at a rate determined by the eU concentration in a crystal and is thought to anneal in a similar way and under somewhat similar thermal conditions to those needed for annealing of fission tracks (Flowers et al., 2009; Guenthner et al., 2013; Guenthner, 2021).
+Consequently, both the pre-He retention thermal history and the chemistry of dated crystals (which together determine how much crystal damage has accumulated) are essential inputs for modeling He diffusional behavior and determining grain-specific AHe and ZHe closure temperatures.
+He diffusivity in apatite has been found to generally decrease with greater accumulated alpha damage, such that more damaged grains are more retentive and have higher AHe closure temperatures (Shuster, 2006; Shuster et al., 2009).
+Zircon commonly incorporates significantly more U (and hence eU) into its structure compared to apatite, with eU concentrations of 100-1000 ppm being typical and eU > 4000 ppm being not uncommon (compared to more typical eU concentrations of 1-100 ppm in apatite).
 Zircon annealing temperatures are higher than for apatite, and zircon is also more resistant to geological cycling than apatite.
-Thus, the potential for accumulating radiation damage is - 140 much higher in zircon compared to apatite.
-At low to intermediate levels of alpha decay-induced crystal damage, He diffusivity in zircon decreases with greater accumulated alpha damage, but at high levels of damage, He diffusivity increases significantly (Guenthner et al., 2013).
+Thus, the potential for accumulating radiation damage is much higher in zircon compared to apatite.
+At low to intermediate levels of alpha-decay-induced crystal damage, He diffusivity in zircon decreases with greater accumulated alpha damage, but at high levels of damage, He diffusivity increases significantly (Guenthner et al., 2013).
 Consequently, possible closure temperatures for the ZHe system show a much larger range than for AHe (e.g., Ault et al., 2019).
-Finally, we note that since annealing of fission tracks in apatite is not subject to volume diffusion, AFT - ages are not influenced by either apatite grain size or eU concentration (e.g. Kohn et al., 2009).
+Finally, we note that since annealing of fission tracks in apatite is not subject to volume diffusion, AFT ages are not influenced by either apatite grain size or eU concentration (e.g., Kohn et al., 2009).